dotnet/docs/docs/csharp/linq/get-started/walkthrough-writing-queries-linq.md

 :::code language="csharp" source="./snippets/WalkthroughWritingLinqQueries/Program.cs" id="OrderedGroupQuery":::

-Run this query and, the groups are now sorted in alphabetical order.
+Run this query, and the groups are now sorted in alphabetical order.

 You can use the `let` keyword to introduce an identifier for any expression result in the query expression.
 This identifier can be a convenience, as in the following example.
 It can also enhance performance by storing the results of an expression so that it doesn't have to be calculated multiple times.